 Historically, the first knock on a proposed trail in most communities is that property owners adjacent to the trail fear that the trail will detract from the value of their residence.
-Several studies, both national and local, have proven that exactly the opposite is true.
+Several studies, both national and local, have proven that exactly the opposite is true

 *Return On Environment- the Economic Value of Protected Open Space In Southeastern Pennsylvania, Delaware Valley Regional Planning Commission, Publication No.: 11033B, 3/2011